TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 The top level summary will compare three implementations:

 1. zarr-python: Uses vanilla zarr-python for I/O and decoding, and NumPy for the computation.
 2. zarr-python GPU: Uses zarr-python's [built-in GPU support][zarr-python-gpu] to return CuPy arrays, so the GPU is used for computation.
+At the moment, this still uses Numcodecs to decompress the data, which runs on the CPU.
+After decompression, the data is moved to the GPU for the matrix multiplication.
 3. Custom GPU: My custom implementation of I/O and decoding with CuPy for the computation.

 | Implementation | Duration (ms) |